shopware/docs/guides/plugins/plugins/administration/using-data-handling.md

             .then((product) => {
                 this.product = product;

-                this.product.manufacturerId = 'some-manufacturer-id'; // manually set the forign key y
+                this.product.manufacturerId = 'some-manufacturer-id'; // manually set the foreign key y

                 this.productRepository.save(this.product, Shopware.Context.api);
             });